nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf91/nrf91_features.rst

 Modem trace
 ===========

-The modem traces of the nRF91 Series modem can be captured using the Cellular Monitor.
+The modem traces of the nRF91 Series modem can be captured using the Cellular Monitor app.
-For more information on how to collect traces using Cellular Monitor, see the `Cellular Monitor`_ documentation.
+For more information on how to do this, see the `Cellular Monitor app`_ documentation.
 To enable the modem traces in the modem and to forward them to the :ref:`modem_trace_module` over UART, include the ``nrf91-modem-trace-uart`` snippet while building your application as described in :ref:`nrf91_modem_trace_uart_snippet`.

 .. note::